 When photographing an eclipse, we strongly recommend using support to avoid camera shake and unwanted blurring.
 We also recommend using a telephoto lenses (which can be difficult to hold steady).
 If you’re in the path of totality where the sun is blocked out, you will be taking photos in the dark, so a tripod is essential.
 Be prepared to occasionally change the position.
 Using a tripod will reduce camera movement during the eclipse and will improve the quality of your photographs.

 Ideally, you should use a 200mm to 300mm telephoto lens.
 Using lenses under 200mm will produce a very small image of the eclipsed sun.
 However, a longer focal length lens will produce larger images of the sun and may record stunning details you simply cannot capture with a smaller lens.

-Because this is a once-in-a-lifetime event, it makes sense bracket your exposures so you get the perfect shot.
+Because this is a once-in-a-lifetime event, it makes sense bracket your exposures so you get the perfect exposure.
 Try bracketing your exposures over a range of shutter speeds.
-If your camera is equipped with an automatic exposure bracketing. use it to bracket your shots.
+If your camera is equipped with an automatic exposure bracketing, use it to bracket your shots.

 Use a Solar Filter (not an ND filter)